Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 If an area’s description notes a locked door, the lock can be picked with a successful DC 15 Dexterity check using thieves’ tools, or the door can be forced open with a successful DC 18 Strength check.
 [Ferol Sal](https://www.dndbeyond.com/monsters/ferol-sal) (see [area S17](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-frozen-sick#S17FerolsLaboratory "area S17")) carries a master key that locks or unlocks all the doors in Salsvault.

 The undead in the complex wear archaic-looking robes.
-With a successful DC 12 Intelligence ([History](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#History)) check, a character recognizes the robes as being of Aeorian style.
+With a successful DC 12 Intelligence ([History](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#History)) check, a character recognizes the robes as being of [[Aeor|Aeorian]] style.
 The characters can also find intact robes of the same style in the complex.
 Constructs and zombies in the complex don’t attack a character wearing intact robes, unless the character attacks first.

 Salsvault is tilted in the ice, with its east side lower than its west side.
 Every area within the complex features a gentle slope downward to the east.